Rasa Smite and Raitis Smits, "Atmospheric Forest" (2020). VR data visualisation.

 Atmospheric Forest reveals patterns of this complexity by visualizing the scientific data of volatile emissions and resin pressure in pine trees during one growing season.
 The viewer can navigate through the emitting trees, observe the forest from the bottom up, and follow the path through the tree trunk to get far up above the emitting forest, experiencing the interactions between the terrestrial ecosystems and atmosphere.
 Uncertainty regarding the effects of volatile emissions remains.
 However, the visualized patterns show that with climate change we are set for a more fragrant and more "atmospheric forest" in the future.

-The Prize is awarded biennially to an artist or a group of artists representing Latvia with an outstanding work, which is deemed to be deeply connected to the developments of the era and forming a bridge between contemporary life, spiritual ideals and intrinsic values.
+The Prize is awarded biennially to an artist or a group of artists representing Latvia with outstanding work, which is deemed to be deeply connected to the developments of the era and forming a bridge between contemporary life, spiritual ideals, and intrinsic values.
 The author rated highest by a panel of experts and a special international jury is selected as the winner.
-The Prize is the most prestigious and the most substantial art award in Latvia, comprising 28 500 EUR pre-tax.
+The Prize is the most prestigious and the most substantial art award in Latvia.

 +371 67228478 (office)